 I was the tenth son of thirteen brothers, my mother Francisca Josefina was a native of a Zapotec community in the South Sierra of Oaxaca, and my father, Leonardo Zechariah, was a mestizo from a Zapotec community of the town of Etla.
 I was born in 1957 in the city of Oaxaca, where I lived for the first few years of my life.
 When I was 4 years old my family moved to live in the Federal District for my father’s work.

 The last year I lived in Mexico City, 1968, was fateful for Mexico: it included the terrible events of Tlatelolco and the Olympics.
-During the first years of high school I lived in a village in Oaxaca and I had friends with whom I would walk to school for one hour daily.
-We also visited the hills at the foot of the high cerro de San Felipe and repeatedly climbed to its summit to admire the great landscape of the Central Valley and the city of Oaxaca, instead of being in school as we should have.
+During the first years of high school I lived in a village in Oaxaca and I had friends with whom we would walk to school an hour daily.
+We also visited the hills at the foot of the high cerro de San Felipe and repeatedly climbed to its Summit to admire the great landscape of the Central Valley and the city of Oaxaca, instead of being in school as all the other students.
 During the last year of high school I started working as an apprentice to a photographer in the center of the city.